XiandaChen/QuRate/README.md

 # QuRate Overview

-QuRate is a quality-aware and user-centric frame rate adaptation mechanism to tackle the power consumption issue in immersive video streaming (a.k.a., 360-degree video streaming) on smartphones, which is described in our recently accepted MMSys 2020 paper:
+QuRate is a quality-aware and user-centric frame rate adaptation mechanism to tackle the power consumption issue in immersive video streaming (a.k.a., 360-degree video streaming or VR video streaming) on smartphones, which is described in our recently accepted MMSys 2020 paper:

 Nan Jiang, Yao Liu, Tian Guo, Wenyao Xu, Viswanathan Swaminathan, Lisong Xu, Sheng Wei, QuRate: Power-Efficient Mobile Immersive Video Streaming, ACM Multimedia Systems Conference, to appear, June 2020.